rokath/trice/docs/PrintfUsageSimilaritiesAndDifferences.md

 * The `%s` format specifier is not directly supported by the `TRICE` macro.
 * Strings, known at compile time should be a part of a format string to reduce runtime overhead.
 * Strings created at runtime, need a special `TRICE_S` macro, which accepts exactly one type `%s` format specifier.
-The generated strings are allowed to a size of 1000 bytes each, if the configured *Trice* buffer size matches.
+Generated strings are allowed to a size of 1000 bytes each, if the configured *Trice* buffer size matches.
   * Example:

   ```c